skillrepos/copilot-hands-on/labs.md

 ![Fix with Copilot](./images/cpho83.png?raw=true "Fix with Copilot")

-(As another alternative to start a fix, you can right-click, and select *Fix*.)
+(As another alternative, you can right-click in the editor and select *Open Inline Chat*, then type `fix`.
+The editor context menu also has *Explain* and *Review* entries that we'll use later.)

 ![Fix with Copilot](./images/cpho84.png?raw=true "Fix with Copilot")